-Douglas Elliman Real Estate is an industry leading, full service real estate brokerage firm.
+Douglas Elliman Real Estate is an industry leading, full-service real estate brokerage firm.
 The company provides their clients with a comprehensive range of services to meet their every need.
-With more than 3,800 agents companywide, they are the largest property management, co-op, and condo manager in New York, presently managing 60,000+ units in 240 buildings.
-President and CEO Dorothy Herman has generously agreed to fund a scholarship that offers substantial support to matriculated master's candidates in either Real Estate or Real Estate Development.
-The Douglas Elliman Scholarship will award $10,000 each spring and fall to two qualifying students.
+With more than 3,800 agents companywide, they are the largest property management, and co-op and condo manager in New York, presently managing 60,000+ units in 240 buildings.
+President and CEO, Dorothy Herman, has generously agreed to fund a scholarship that offers substantial support to matriculated master's candidates in EITHER Real Estate or Real Estate Development.
+The Douglas Elliman Scholarship awards $10,000 each spring and fall semester to two qualifying students.

 The Leone J. Peters Cushman and Wakefield Scholarship

 The Leone J. Peters/Cushman and Wakefield Scholarship, established in 1989, awards $5,000 to one Schack student each spring semester pursuing an M.S. in Real Estate, Real Estate Development, or Construction Management.
 The scholarship will be awarded to a student who demonstrates academic excellence and a current commitment to the program.

 New York Women Executives in Real Estate (WX) Scholarship

 WX New York Women Executives in Real Estate is an invitation-only association of executive-level women actively engaged in the commercial real estate industry in New York.
 The mission of WX is to promote the advancement of women in commercial real estate; to enhance public perception of the role of women in the industry; and to promote the highest standards of professionalism, ethics, and integrity in the field.
 The WX Scholarship awards up to $15,000 each spring to deserving female Schack students pursuing their M.S. in Real Estate, Real Estate Development, or Construction Management.